id5io/id5-api.js/README.md

 #### consentData Object
 This object can contain one of the following properties:
 - getConsentData - an object which is parsed as the return value of a call to the IAB TCFv1 API
-- getTCData - an object which is parsed as the return value of a call to the AIB TCFv2 API
+- getTCData - an object which is parsed as the return value of a call to the IAB TCFv2 API
-- getUSPData - an object which is parsed as the return value of a call to the AIB USPv1 API
+- getUSPData - an object which is parsed as the return value of a call to the IAB USPv1 API
 - allowedVendors - an array of strings which represents ID5 partnerns which are consented for all GDPR purposes.
 The strings can be:
   - the [IAB GVL](https://iabeurope.eu/vendor-list-tcf-v2-0/) ID of the partner.
 Eg. "131" indicates consent for ID5 itself
   - the ID5 partner ID in the form "ID5-xxx" with xxx being the ID.
 Eg. "ID5-478"

-Note that in case `cmpApi` is `'static'` and the `consentData` object is either undefined or empty, the request is treated as not restricted by any privacy law until the ID5 server determine that the request is subject to restrictions.
-In such a case, not having received any consent information, the request will be trated as non-consented.
+Note that in case `cmpApi` is `'static'` and the `consentData` object is either undefined or empty, the request is treated as not restricted by any privacy law until the ID5 server determines that the request is subject to restrictions.
+In such a case, not having received any consent information, the request will be treated as non-consented.

 #### PD Example
 Taking the example from [Passing Partner Data to ID5](https://support.id5.io/portal/en/kb/articles/passing-partner-data-to-id5), here's how your configuration could look when initializing the API: